 The budget is the amount that you want to spend on the campaign.
 Facebook lets you set either a lifetime or a daily budget.

-With a daily budget, Facebook will pace your ad spend according to the amount that you set per day.
-The daily spend will not always fall exactly on the mark, but over time the daily average will come in at the amount you set.
+With a daily budget, Facebook will pace your ad spend according to the amount you set per day.
+The daily spend will not always be exactly on the mark, but over time, the daily average will be the amount you set.

-With a lifetime budget, you select a time period that you want the campaign to remain active.
-You then choose a total amount to spend over that period and Facebook will serve your ads accordingly.
+With a lifetime budget, you select a time period during which you want the campaign to remain active.
+You then choose a total amount to spend over that period, and Facebook will serve your ads accordingly.

 Schedule